 - (1) That as per Council's resolution, the Governance Committee's review of the new governance system commences six months after its implementation (November 2022) with a view to recommending improvements to Full Council in May 2023.
 This review will: - a.
 Use the previously agreed 'strategic aims' and 'design principles' as its success criteria - b.
 Actively seek and use feedback from residents, stakeholders, partners, councillors and officers to inform its assessment against those criteria, in line with the new ways of working expected of all decision-makers within the new system - c.
-Take account of any changes to the local and national context - (2) That two extra provisional dates be added to the Governance Committee's programme in November to provide time for the review - (3) That members discuss their experiences of the launch of the new system and first round of Policy Committees, and in doing so begin collating a list of issues which may need consideration in November. - (4) That an amendment to the Councils Procedure Rules be taken to the next meeting of Full Council as set out at paragraph 6.20 above.
+Take account of any changes to the local and national context - (2) That two extra provisional dates be added to the Governance Committee's programme in November to provide time for the review - (3) That members discuss their experiences of the launch of the new system and first round of Policy Committees, and in doing so begin collating a list of issues which may need consideration in November. - (4) That a recommendation by this Committee relating to the Council's Procedure Rules be taken to the next meeting of Full Council, as set out at paragraph 6.20.